fbtrack

 Home Contents Insurance for Tenants

 After you’ve spent so much time looking for a property to rent and paid your deposit and first month’s rent, contents insurance could well be the last thing on your mind.
-It is important, however, to make sure you have adequate cover in the event of something unexpected happening.
+Having adequate cover in place can protect you in the event of something unexpected happening.

 1. Do You Need Contents Insurance?

-The obvious answer to this is yes but you’d be surprised at the number of tenants who think it’s covered under their rental agreement or simply don’t feel it’s worth it.
-While the landlord will have building’s insurance, this does not cover the loss or damage to your personal possessions.
-And most people don’t realise the real value of their own property – until it’s stolen, damaged or broken and needs to be replaced.
+The obvious answer to this is yes, but you’d be surprised at the number of tenants who think it’s covered under their rental agreement or simply don’t feel it’s worth it.
+While the landlord will have buildings insurance, this does not cover the loss or damage to your personal possessions.
+Most people don’t realise the real value of their own property – until it’s stolen, damaged, or broken and needs to be replaced.

 2. Do Your Research and Shop Around

 Our other big tip is to shop around.
 This is a lot easier nowadays because of price comparison sites.
-Be careful, the cheapest offer is not necessarily the best.
-Make sure you compare like for like and that you take a close look at the policy and what it covers.
+Be careful; the cheapest offer is not necessarily the best.
+Make sure you compare like-for-like and that you take a close look at the policy documents and what they cover.

 3. The Cost of Replacing Your Possessions